Welcome to My Life in a Pyramid!

 About My Life in a Pyramid

 The name of the site, My Life in a Pyramid, is actually inspired by some anecdotal experiences from my childhood.
 I am an Egyptian-American, and when I first moved to the U.S., I got some funny questions from kids at school: one was “Did you ride a camel to school?” and the other was “Did you live in a pyramid?”
 Really!?
 Did these kids not know that pyramids were built as giant tombs for Egyptian kings … about 5,000 years ago, and that they weren’t living quarters for anyone!?
-And the traffic in Egypt – from cars of course – is unfortunately one of the worst in the world (so come to think of it, maybe it would have made sense to ride a camel- it might have actually gotten me to my destination faster!)
-Anyway, after taking those questions quite personally at first, I actually started to find them pretty humorous, and I have been joking about living in a pyramid ever since.
+And the traffic in Egypt — from cars of course — is unfortunately one of the worst in the world (so come to think of it, maybe it would have made sense to ride a camel… it might have actually gotten me to my destination faster!)
+Anyway, after taking those questions somewhat personally at first, I actually started to find them pretty humorous, and I have been joking about living in a pyramid ever since.

-The word ‘pyramid’ in the blog name was also meant as a subtle reference to the newer food pyramid which was changed by the USDA in 2005 to include exercise.
+The word ‘pyramid’ in the blog name was also meant as a reference to the newer food pyramid which was changed by the USDA in 2005 to include exercise.
 At first this association with the government-recommended food pyramid did not bother me, as I was still learning about the healthiest ways to eat, and was – to some extent – still blinded by some of the marketing and ‘conventional’ misinformation propagated by media and the medical and food establishments.

-Over the past two years, both the government and I have shed our association with that pyramid, which was proven to be futile in its attempt to convince Americans to eat ‘healthier.’
+Over the past couple of years, both the government and I have shed our association with that pyramid, which was proven to be futile in its attempt to convince Americans to eat ‘healthier.’
 In August 2011, the Obama administration reworked the pyramid into a circle – the food plate – which is perhaps a more appropriate symbol; however, it is still largely misguided in terms of the information present: a large amount of grains in the American diet has been linked to obesity and heart disease, and yet still takes up more than a quarter of the plate.
 The dairy in the cup to the right of the plate is suggested to be fat-free or 1% fat even though numerous reputable studies have shown that full-fat raw dairy is more nutritious and less damaging than fat-free or low-fat dairy.
-Additionally, no mention of the source or quality of food is on the plate, and water makes no appearance there either.
+Additionally, no mention of the source or quality of food is on the plate, and clean water makes no appearance there either.

 Slowly, I started to see what was wrong with conventional wisdom related to dietary and exercise guidelines, and I started formulating my own convictions about healthy living, based on solid research and common sense.
 In November 2011, I decided to revive My Life in a Pyramid, so I carefully designed the logo as an inverted pyramid that is also the shape of a bunch of green grapes.
 Let me give you a hint: the design is particularly meaningful for my vision for this site!
 The inverted pyramid made up of circles makes this statement: I am no longer a believer in the current system — whether the old food pyramid or the newer food plate — with its status-quo-embracing, truth-evading, science-deviating model.
 I believe in a greener, more sustainable system, focused on sharing the importance of real God-designed food (as opposed to man-made, lab-designed food products), and the viability of natural remedies to fix various health problems.
 Green grapes, one of my favorite fruits growing up (which also happen to be a great source of antioxidants and vitamins) accurately represent this vision.